3% affair: Investigation reopened

 In December 2012, the businessman Javier de la Rosa suggested that the family of the long-serving President of Catalonia, Jordi Pujol, had offshore bank accounts in Switzerland and Andorra.
 Judge Pablo Ruz dismissed the charges.
 In January 2013, the leaking of a conversation between Alicia Sánchez-Camacho and one of Pujol's former girlfriends led Ruz to reconsider and investigate whether Pujol had taken advantage of a 2012 tax amnesty by the Rajoy government.

-In April 2013, Judge Ruz investigated transactions made by Pujol worth up to €32.4 million across thirteen different countries.
+In April 2013, Judge Ruz investigated transactions made by Pujol worth up to €32.4 million across thirteen countries.
 By July 2014, Ruz had begun to investigate Pujol and his ex-wife investing €15 million in five days, prompting him to admit in a statement that he had hidden "money located abroad" from the public finances for thirty-four years, saying that he had "never found the right moment to put everything in order" and asking those he had "defrauded" for forgiveness.
 According to Pujol, the money was his inheritance from his father, Florenci Pujol, who had died in 1980 and left the money to mature until his children were of age.
 Pujol Sr. had been investigated in the 1980s for the disappearance of 500 million pesetas from the Catalan Bank, though the case was shelved.
 Press reports suggested that at least part of the money was around €4 million, located in Andorra.

 In June 2021, it was confirmed that no evidence had been found of political corruption, nor any link to the 3% Case.
 The prosecution of Pujol and his seven children is scheduled to start in November 2025.